-For the best BankAmericard approval odds, an applicant must have an excellent credit score (750+ is ideal).
+Your BankAmericard credit card approval odds are good if your have excellent credit (a credit score of 750+).
 It’s also important to have a high annual income and little existing debt.
-Bank of America will review several other key criteria, too, including the applicant’s payment history, employment status, monthly housing payments, number of open credit accounts and more.
+Bank of America will also review several other key criteria, too, including the applicant’s payment history, employment status, monthly housing payments, number of open credit accounts and more.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.